dvanmosselbeen/dvm-docs/Databases/PostgreSQL.md

     createuser someuser
     Shall the new role be a superuser? (y/n) y

 This user is now able to create new databases.
-Need to check if this is possible if user isn\'t a superuser as mentioned here above.
+Need to check if this is possible if user isn't a superuser as mentioned here above.

-Otherwise you can enter n.
+Otherwise, you can enter n.
 Then you get the question Shall the new role be allowed to create databases? (y/n).
-Enter n and you get the question Shall the new role be allowed to create more new roles? (y/n).
+Enter n and you get the question.
+Shall the new role be allowed to create more new roles? (y/n).
 Enter n.
 This is now a limited account, you should create yourself a database for this user user.

-We can now logout from the postgres user and login to someuser and create our first database.
-If we don\'t provide any arguments to psql it will try to connect a database with the same name as the userid.
-If you don\'t want to create a database on name of this user, you can skip the db creationg and login to postgres with psql postgres to login to the interactive postgres shell in the database postgres.
+We can now log out from the postgres user and login to someuser and create our first database.
+If we don't provide any arguments to psql it will try to connect a database with the same name as the userid.
+If you don't want to create a database on name of this user, you can skip the db creation and login to postgres with psql postgres to login to the interactive postgres shell in the database postgres.

 Create a db for the user we will create: